I Used Autogen GraphFlow and Qwen3 Coder to Solve Math Problems — And It Worked

 - How to use a reflection agent to let the workflow review and improve its own code and results.

-.
+The best part is I used small models like qwen3-30b and qwen3-coder-plus.
 And The final result beats large language models like DeepSeek v3.1 in numerical problem solving.

 Atomic Capability Agents